- The NTFS File System error in Windows 11 can arise because of outdated hard drive drivers or bad disk sectors.

 - Rebuilding the boot manager is another potential NTFS File System error fix.

 - Do not hesitate to update faulty or outdated device drivers to resolve this issue for good.

 The NTFS File System error is a Windows 11 BSOD (Black Screen of Death) issue that some users have reported.
 That error displays a message with the NTFS_File_System stop code.
 That message states:

 Your PC ran into a problem and needs to restart.
 We’ll restart for you… If you call a support person, give them this information: NTFS_File_System.

 This BSOD error arises during system startup, which is bad news.
 Windows 11 doesn’t start up when the issue occurs.
 Things were no different for NTFS_File_System errors on Windows 10.

 The NTFS_File_System code indicates this is a hard drive issue.
-It can arise because of outdated or faulty hard drive drivers or bad disk sectors.
+It can arise from outdated or faulty hard drive drivers or bad disk sectors.
 Or your PC’s HDD could have a corrupted NTFS file system partition.

 Corrupted system files, malware, and other device driver issues are also possible factors behind the NTFS_File_System error.
-For more details, do not hesitate to check out what can cause a Blue Screen of Death.
+Do not hesitate to check out what can cause a Blue Screen of Death for more details.

 1. Scan system files

 - Press Windows + S to open the Search menu, enter cmd in the text field, and click on Run as administrator.